FasterXML/jackson/README.md

 Individual projects' wiki pages sometimes also contain direct download links, pointing to CMR.

 Release notes for 2.x releases are found from [Jackson Releases](../../wiki/Jackson-Releases) page.

+### Active developed Jackson 2.x branches

+Currently Jackson 2.x repositories have following actively developed branches:

+* `2.12`: next minor version being developed (as of May 2020)
+* `2.11`: current stable, actively maintained branch from which patch releases are still made
+* `2.10`: previous stable branch, patch releases still made
+* `2.9`: non-active branch from which micro-patch releases (like 2.9.10.5) MAY be made for individual components (`jackson-databind` usually)
+* `master`: next major version, 3.0.
+Still changing rapidly

+Other `2.x` branches exist but no full releases are planned.
+Micro-patches still possible for critical security issues.

 ## Active Jackson projects